 In models of actual life, the beat is a primal form of movement, a form that can change with the situation and that can develop into variant beat forms.
-Variant beat forms combine in waves and cycles suitable for coordination and organization.
-Primal beats include the thump-thump of a heart, the tap-tap-tap of a musician's foot, the step-step of marching, the flap-flap-flap of birds' wings and the "push, push, push" that is the only activity of a jellyfish.
+Variant beat forms can combine in waves and cycles suitable for coordination and organization.
+The primal beat is the thump-thump-thump of a heart, the tap-tap-tap of a musician's foot, the step-step-step of marching and the "push, push, push" that is the only activity of a jellyfish.
 (Walter, 18.)